Harvard-Slade-Lab/OpenMetabolics_code/2_real_world_validation_experiment/readme.md

 # Validation Dataset and Visualization During Real-World Walking Experiments

 ## overview
-This folder contains the dataset of one representative participant who performed real-world walking experiments.
+This folder contains the dataset of 28 participants who performed real-world walking experiments.
 The participant's folder includes:

 ## data description
 1. **Thigh motion data**: Captured using an IMU attached to the thigh, providing 3-axis angular velocity (rad/s) and linear acceleration (g).